Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal estimation

 There is a sensing and estimation strategy yielding an estimator $\hat S$ such that

-as $n\rightarrow\infty$. \end{prop} This means that provided $x_{\min}$ is of the order $\sqrt{(n/m)(\log(s) +\log\log n)}$ we can ensure exact recovery of a sufficiently sparse signal support with probability approaching 1.
-The proposition is proved in the Appendix.
-The constants in the above result are rather loose, and can be made much tighter (see \cite{malloy:11}).
-The $\log\log n$ term is an artifact of this method (which is parameter adaptive and agnostic about $s$).
+as $n\rightarrow\infty$. \end{prop} This means that provided $x_{\min}$ is of the order $\sqrt{(n/m)(\log s +\log\log n)}$ we can ensure exact recovery of a sufficiently sparse signal support with probability approaching 1.
+The\vadjust{\goodbreak} proposition is proved in the \hyperref[app]{Appendix}.
+The constants in the above result are rather loose, and can be made much tighter (see Malloy and Nowak \cite {malloy:11}).
+The $\log \log n$ term is an artifact of this method (which is parameter adaptive and agnostic about $s$).
 This term can be entirely avoided by considering another procedure, namely by executing in parallel $n$ properly calibrated sequential likelihood ratio tests, which requires the knowledge of the sparsity level $s$.
 Such a procedure achieves precisely the bound in Corollary~\ref{coro:estimation}.
-Lower bounds for estimation have been derived under a different set of assumptions for the class of entry-wise sequential tests in \cite{malloy:11b}.
-In contrast the results in the current paper pertain any adaptive sensing procedure (and not only entry-wise testing procedures).
+Lower bounds for estimation have been derived under a different set of assumptions for the class of entry-wise sequential tests in Malloy and Nowak \cite{malloy:11b}.
+In contrast, the results in the current paper pertain any adaptive sensing procedure (and not only entry-wise testing procedures).

-Control of the FDR+NDR risk was considered in \cite{haupt:10} in the exact setting described in this paper, and the distilled sensing procedure in proposed there is able to achieve the bound in Corollary~\ref{coro:estimation_FDR} provided $\log\log\log n < s \leq n^{1-\beta}$ for some $0<\beta<1$.
-Therefore the lower bounds on the FDR+NDR risk are also tight for a wide range of sparsity levels.
+Control of the $\FDR+\NDR$ risk was considered in Haupt, Castro and Nowak \cite{haupt:10} in the exact setting described in this paper, and the distilled sensing procedure proposed there is able to achieve the bound in Corollary~\ref {coro:estimation_FDR} provided $\log\log\log n < s \leq n^{1-\beta}$ for some $0<\beta<1$.
+Therefore the lower bounds on the $\FDR+\NDR$ risk are also tight for a wide range of sparsity levels.

-\subsection{Relation to Compressed Sensing}
+\subsection{Relation to compressed sensing}

-The proof technique used in Theorem~\ref{thm:estimation} also provides some important insights for the problem of adaptive compressive sensing.
+The proof technique used in Theorem~\ref{thm:estimation} provides some important insights for the problem of adaptive compressive sensing.
 This setting is different than the one considered so far and the observation model is now of the form